 Planned Sites in Borneo

-Kinabatangan Wildlife Sanctuary
+Sukau and the Kinabatangan Wildlife Sanctuary

 The Kinabatangan Wildlife Sanctuary consists of approximately 27,000 hectares of fragmented forest along the banks of the mighty Kinabatangan River.
 We will work with the Kinabatangan Orangutan Conservation Project (KOCP), founded in 1998 by Drs.
 Marc Ancrenaz and Isabelle Lackman of Hutan, a French non-governmental organization, in collaboration with the Sabah Wildlife Department.
 KOPC is run by trained staff from the nearby village of Sukau and has been the source of significant data regarding the ecology and behavior of wild orangutans in secondary forest habitats.
 KOCP seeks to restore harmonious relationships between people and the orangutan and supports local socio-economic development compatible with habitat and wildlife conservation.